clivelo/clivelo.github.io/_posts/2023-01-22-the-elusive-lambda-function-in-python.md

 ```

 ## Conclusion
 Hope this demystifies the elusive lambda function.
-It can be confusing to understand at first, but it is very helpful in some particular cases.
+It can be confusing to understand at first, but when you encounter those particular cases, it becomes incredibly useful.